patx/pickledb/README.md

 - **Memory Usage**: The entire dataset is loaded into memory, which might be a constraint on systems with limited RAM for extremely large datasets.
 - **Single-Threaded**: The program is not thread-safe.
 For concurrent access, use external synchronization like Python's `RLock()`.
 - **Blocking Saves**: Saves are blocking by default.
-To achieve non-blocking saves, use [asynchronous wrappers](https://gist.github.com/patx/5c12d495ff142f3262325eeae81eb000) and external locks.
+To achieve non-blocking saves, use the `AsyncPickleDB` class.
 - **Lack of Advanced Features**: pickleDB is designed for simplicity, so it may not meet the needs of applications requiring advanced database features.

 For projects requiring more robust solutions, consider alternatives like **[kenobiDB](Https://github.com/patx/kenobi)**, [Redis](http://redis.io/), [SQLite](https://www.sqlite.org/), or [MongoDB](https://www.mongodb.com/).